Buying real estate in Congo-Kinshasa?

 Can I buy a home in DR Congo as a US citizen in 2026?

-As of early 2026, US citizens can legally acquire residential property in DR Congo, but this means obtaining a state-granted land right called a "concession" rather than outright land ownership, since all land in DR Congo belongs to the State.
+As of early 2026, a US citizen can legally buy residential property in DR Congo, but what you are actually purchasing is a state-granted land right called a concession rather than freehold ownership, since all land in DR Congo belongs to the state under the 1973 land law.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Congo-Kinshasa.